Introduction

 - The “Biological Material” section of the MIAPPE_Checklist-Data-Model checklist deals with sample description.

-(Meta)Data sharing and publication
+(Meta)Data sharing

 - For identifying samples from which molecular data was produced, the BioSamples database is recommended as a provider of international unique identifiers.